Sentinel

 Project Cleaner

-The Cleaner tab finds unreferenced assets — files that are not reachable from any build scene, Resources folder, or other root — and are safe to delete.
+The Unused Assets tab finds unreferenced assets — files that are not reachable from any build scene, Resources folder, or other root — and are safe to delete.

 How It Works